johanley/covid-19-canada/README.md

  | Time-series | Yes | Yes | TR yes, CD no |
  | Parseability | Low | High | Low |

+Note that C,D are easier to get than R, T (using the codes defined above).
+R and T are sometimes absent from some record sets.

 Ways of sharing data on the web: